-Tradingview specializes in providing a charting experience that gives traders the ability to personalize their charts.
-Additionally, TradingView is also a social platform for traders.
-You have the ability to join discussions, follow traders, and a whole host of other community-driven content.
+TradingView is a leader in charting services that allow traders to personalize their charts.
+TradingView also offers traders a social platform.
+TradingView allows you to participate in discussions, follow traders and access a host of other community-driven content.

-In the end, it comes down to the businesses’ interests.
+It all comes down to the business's interests.

 Want to trade Forex with a reliable broker?
 Open a free account with AtoZ Markets approved forex brokers:

-In this TradingView Guide, I will teach you how to:
+This TradingView Guide will show you how to:

-- How to connect your broker account with TradingView.
+- How to connect your broker account to TradingView

-- Where to find the most popular tools.
+- The best places to look for the most used tools.

 How to create a TradingView account

 First things first, let’s look at creating an account.
 If you already have an account, feel free to skip to the next section where I will show you the different accounts and what they offer.

 To create a TradingView account you can simply follow the button below: